-The Directors' remuneration is disclosed in Notes 21 and Notes 27(iii) to the financial statements.
+The Directors' remuneration is disclosed in Notes 21 and 27(c) to the financial statements.

 INDEMNITY TO DIRECTORS AND OFFICERS

 During the financial year, the total amount of indemnity coverage and insurance premium paid for the Directors and certain officers of the Company were RM10,000,000 and RM20,000 respectively.